Maras13/git_playground/README.md

     Give [GitHub Playground](https://github.com/Maras13/git_playground) a star, and `Watch` it to stay updated on changes.
     **Goal**: Show some love to your favorite projects and follow their progress.

+17. **Adding some changes for testing**

+here are some asked changes

 ---

 Now you’re ready to take on GitHub like a pro.
 Each exercise is a small step toward mastering version control, collaboration, and the amazing open-source community on GitHub.
 So dive in, and may your commit messages be clear and your merge conflicts be few!